adankha/IrisMachineLearning/README.md

 * Support Vector Machines (SVM)

 Each Algorithm is compared with eachother to determine which has the highest accuracy.
-Comparison is done simply by accuracy
+Comparison is done simply by accuracy.

+Once the "best" algorithm with the current data set is determined, we then make our predictions by using our test data.